Shelton-Xing/nd-factor-demo/README.md

 ---

+## 🧠 Intuition

+Financial markets are not only driven by information,
+but also by how that information is **shared, repeated, and aligned across participants**.

+This project starts from a simple question:

+> instead of measuring *what* investors say,
+> can we measure **how similar their narratives are**?

+If discussions are diverse, narratives are dispersed.
+If discussions become repetitive, narratives converge.

+This distinction turns out to matter.

+Empirically, narrative dispersion appears to follow a three-regime structure:

+- **High dispersion** — heterogeneous views, weak consensus
+- **Intermediate dispersion** — partial alignment without overcrowding
+- **Low dispersion** — strong consensus, highly similar narratives

+The intermediate regime is particularly interesting:
+it reflects a state where information is being absorbed, but not yet saturated.

+In contrast, extremely low dispersion may indicate **narrative crowding**,
+a condition under which markets become more fragile to reversals.

+This motivates the construction of the ND factor,
+which aims to quantify the **structure of narratives**, rather than their sentiment.

 ## 📜 Abstract

 We introduce the **Narrative Dispersion (ND)** factor — a novel behavioural market structure indicator that quantifies the degree of consensus (or divergence) in retail investor discussions within the Chinese A-share market.